 - Offers training opportunities for parents and their children about safe and successful Internet use;

-- Makes staff available to advise minors about safe and successful Internet use.
+- Makes staff available to advise children and teens about safe and successful Internet use.

-Parents concerned about their children’s use of electronic resources may find helpful the pamphlet Child Safety on the Information Highway, published by the National Center for Missing and Exploited Children and available in the library.
+Parents concerned about their children’s use of electronic resources may find helpful the pamphlet Heads Up, published by the Federal Trade Commission that is available in the library or in the resources at onguardonline.gov.
 In particular, the Library urges parents and their children to protect their safety by bearing in mind the following points:

 - Remember that people online are not always who they say they are;

 - Remember that everything that appears online is not necessarily true;

 - Never respond to a message that is obscene or threatening, or that makes you uncomfortable in any way;

 - Never share personal information like your address, phone number, or school.
 Parents or legal guardians should decide about other personal information such as age, family data, or financial information;